Can You Shock Pool Without Running Filter? Safe Method

 Essential Circulation Requirements

 Your pump must still run to circulate water through the return jets.
-Set your multiport valve to "Recirculate" or "Bypass" mode if available.
+Set your multiport valve to "Recirculate" mode if available.
 This allows water to flow through the pump and back to the pool without passing through the filter media.

 Step-by-Step Process